richb-hanover/smokedata/README.md

 * **samples-to-raw-smokedata.js** - Read a file of (numeric) readings,
 one per line, (these might be every-30-second samples) and output rows containing 120 samples as a Javascript array.
+Changes the output file to be **.json**

 ## Raw Data files